What is IrMO?

 Irish Mathematical Olympiad (IrMO) takes place in two rounds

-The 26th IrMO — Round 1 took place during the week of 12-16 November 2012.
+The 32nd IrMO — Round 1 will take place during the week 12-16 November 2018.
 Full details about this contest are available here.

-The 26th IrMO — Final Round will be held on a Saturday 11th May 2013.
+The 32nd IrMO — Final Round will be held in April/May 2019.
 This more advanced

 contest consists of two 3-hour papers on one day with five problems on each paper.